ZupIT/beagle-docs/content/en/docs/Resources/Customization/Beagle for Web/Standard headers.md

 ---
 title: Standard headers
 weight: 181
-description: You will find here the pattern headers description and how to disable them
+description: You will find here the default headers' description and how to disable them
 ---

 ---